Complexity among the finitely generated subgroups of Thompson's group: The objects of study

-If \(A\) is in \(\Sgen\), then the {\itshape signature} of \(A\) is the function \(\As\) defined by \(\As(f,g) = o(f,g)\) whenever \(f < g\) are in \(A\).
-We refer to \(A\) as the \emph{base} of the signature \(\As\).
 Figure \ref{osc_fig} shows the signature of a standard generating set with four elements.
-Since elements of \(\Sgen\) may have either one or even no elements, we include the base as part of the data of a signature.
+Since elements of \(\Sgen\) may be singletons or empty, we include the base as part of the data of a signature.

 If \(\As\) and \(\Bs\) are signatures with bases \(A\) and \(B\), then we say that \(\As\) and \(\Bs\) are \emph{equivalent} if \(|A| = |B|\) and the order preserving bijection \(\theta : A \to B\) satisfies \(\As(f,g) = \Bs(\theta(f), \theta(g))\) whenever \(f < g\) are in \(A\).
 We also extend this notion of equivalence to when \(\As\) and \(\Bs\) are just integer functions defined on pairs from ordered sets \(A\) and \(B\); we use \emph{signature} to refer to a function which is equivalent in this way to a signature of an element of \(\Sgen\).
 In particular, every signature is uniquely equivalent to a signature with base \(\{0,\ldots,n-1\}\) for some \(n\).
-These canonical representatives allow us say without guilt that a signature \(\As\) {\emph is} the signature of some \(S\in \Sgen\) when in reality \(\As\) is only equivalent to the signature of \(S\).
+These canonical representatives allow us to say without guilt that a signature \(\As\) \emph{is} the signature of some \(S\in \Sgen\) when in reality \(\As\) is only equivalent to the signature of \(S\).

 Theorem \ref{sig_thm} (proven in Section \ref{signature:sec}) says that if \(A,B \in \Sgen\) have the same signature, then the order preserving bijection between \(A\) and \(B\) extends to an isomorphism between \(\gen A\) and \(\gen B\).
 If \(\As\) is a signature, we define \(\gen{ \As } := \gen{A}\) where \(A \in \Sgen\) has signature (equivalent to) \(\As\).